BigPanda Formula Language (BPFL)

 {incident.status}

-the system would enter the incident status into the formula
+the system would enter the incident status value into the formula.

 Functions

-Most formulas are centered in functions, or preset calculation types, with operators to modify the functions.
-The supported functions in BigPanda are COUNT, UNIQUE, and IF.
+Most formulas use functions, or preset calculation types, with operators to modify the functions.
+The supported functions in BigPanda are CONCAT, COUNT, FILTER, IF, and UNIQUE.
 These functions can be combined together to create more complex formulas.
 Each function runs a calculation on information entered between following parenthesis.

 COUNT